Yobol/yobol/README.md

 $ npm run dev
 ```

-When you are ready to shp your app to production, run the following:
+When you are ready to ship your app to production, run the following:

 ```shell
 $ npm run build